A man wearing a hat sits at a table and talks to other people at the table.

 Scorecard

-Anything that doesn’t look right will be discussed in the Issues portion of the meeting, so don’t dwell on it or burn time discussing it here.
-We like to say, “Drop it down to the IDS section.”
-You’ll have plenty of time to discuss it then.
+Anything that doesn’t look right will be discussed in the Issues portion of the meeting, so don’t dwell on it or burn time on it here.
+We like to say, “Drop it into the Issues List” if something needs more time to discuss.

 Rock Review

-We’re looking at our 90-day priorities here and simply signaling whether they are on or off track.
+This is where you review your 90-day priorities and simply say whether they are on or off track.
 Like the Scorecard review, this is just a quick thumbs up or down on the status of your Rocks.
-If it’s off track (or someone wants to discuss the status in greater detail), you guessed it, we’re saving that discussion for the IDS segment.
+If it’s off track or someone wants to discuss the status in greater detail, you save that discussion for the IDS segment by dropping it onto your Issues List.

 Headlines

 Any updates (good or bad) related to customers, employees, or both?
 This is the time to share them.
-These are 1–2 sentences that could be about good news received from an Ideal Customer, an announcement about organizational new hires, or simply letting people know about vacation plans.
+These are 1–2 sentences that could cover anything from good news received from an customer, an announcement about organizational new hires, or simply letting people know about upcoming out of office plans.
 However, if it takes more than 1 to 2 sentences to explain, then “drop it down” to the IDS section.

 To-Do List

-This is a list of those seven-day action items people have committed to doing, and this is where the facilitator leads us through the review of all the To-Dos from the prior week’s meeting.
+This is a list of those seven-day action items people have committed to.
+The facilitator leads the team through a review of all the To-Dos from the prior week’s meeting.

 IDS (Identify, Discuss, Solve)

-This is the moment we have been waiting for.
-It’s the meatiest part of a Level 10 Meeting.
-We’ve collected all the items we “dropped down” earlier, plus any we had from previous weeks and any new ones we added since.
-Now is the time for working to solve them.
+This is where the Level 10 Meeting shifts from reporting to solving.
+You’ve collected all the items “dropped down” earlier, plus any from previous weeks and any new ones added since the last meeting.
+Now's the time for working to solve them.

 • “Keep” means it’s still relevant for us to work on